Aleph (pianist): Works

 Aleph recorded his first single "Vaya Maria" which he composed after the birth of his daughter Vaya.
 The song also appeared on Michel Labex Labaki first album Bass which was presented at the Namm show 2012.

 In 2014, Aleph began recording songs, which he composed and arranged, for his new album at Musigrama Estudios Madrid in October 2014, these songs featured well-known Spanish artists, Antonio Serrano, Jose Luis Lopez Fernandez (cello), Yelsy Heredia, Paquito Gonzalez amongst others.
 Aleph is also the Editor in Chief of WeConfess Magazine. based on music events and artists of the 8e Art Roster.

 Aleph's company, 8e Art Entertainment, in collaboration with Bacchus Production, the leading event lighting experts & suppliers in the country, created two editions of the very successful local concerts; Dedications (I & II).

 Aleph held a solo concert at the prestigious Olympia in Paris on May 28, 2016.
 The concert was Sold out bringing together people from all over the world.

 After the success of Aleph's concert in Paris.
 The show returned due to popular demand.
 The concert was held on home soil on July 3 at the Dbayeh International Festival in Lebanon.

 Aleph took part in the Musiques Epicees Festival in France on the August 4 & 5.
 He was accompanied on stage by several French instrumentalists to a crowd of 3000 people at Saint-Aulaye.
 Presenting a special collection of tunes, from oriental to Latin, and a fusion of both, Latin-Oriental.

-In his most recent endeavor, Aleph took the journey to Prague, Czech Republic to record and film his music with the City of Prague Philharmonic Orchestra, Aleph has now completed the recording of his tracks at the Smecky Studios, and is set to release them to the public soon.
+Aleph went to Prague, Czech Republic to record and film his music with the City of Prague Philharmonic Orchestra.
+Aleph has now completed the recording of his tracks at the Smecky Studios, and is set to release them to the public soon.

 Aleph's latest work 'Radio at the Symphony, was showcased for the first time at the sold-out concert at the Ghalboun International Festival on June 28, 2018, with the backing of 80 international artists, musicians & the Lebanese Symphonic Orchestra.
 The concert has been praised by local publications for its ingenuity and uniqueness.
 Aleph now plans to take this concept 'Radio at the Symphony' to Europe for his upcoming tour.

-On August 24, 2019, Aleph Abi Saad once again headlined a European concert in Europe to a full crowd, The Suoni Dal Golfo festival in Lerici, Italy.
-Accompanied by the Excellence Orchestra led by conductor Gianluca Marciano.
-Another Successful showcase of Aleph's concept 'Radio at the Symphony'.
+On August 24, 2019, Aleph Abi Saad again headlined a European concert in Europe to a full crowd, The Suoni Dal Golfo festival in Lerici, Italy, accompanied by the Excellence Orchestra led by conductor Gianluca Marcianò.